IndisputableMonolith.Cost.AczelProof

 proof idea

-The module first applies the integration bootstrap dAlembert_contDiff_smooth to reach C^∞ from continuity.
-It then invokes dAlembert_to_ODE_general to obtain the second-order equation H'' = c H with c = H''(0).
-ODE uniqueness on each branch of the trichotomy for c produces the three explicit solutions.
+The module structures the classification around the AczelSmoothnessPackage class.
+It first applies the integration bootstrap dAlembert_contDiff_smooth to lift continuity to C^∞.
+It then invokes dAlembert_to_ODE_general to obtain the ODE H'' = c H with c = H''(0).
+The final stage solves the ODE by trichotomy on the sign of c, using uniqueness in each branch to recover the constant, hyperbolic, and trigonometric solutions.

 why it matters in Recognition Science